iclr-blogposts/2024/_posts/2024-05-07-robust-foundation-model.md

 ## Foundation Models
 <!-- In this section, we introduct foundation models and robust foundation models. -->

-Foundation models <d-cite key='bommasani2021opportunities'></d-cite> are pre-trained on large-scale unlabelled datasets vis self-supervised learning, which is generalizable to a wide range of downstream tasks via fine-tuning.
-For example, GPT-3 <d-cite key='GPT-3'></d-cite> has been successfully commercialized as a powerful text generation tool.
+Foundation models <d-cite key='bommasani2021opportunities'></d-cite> are pre-trained on large-scale unlabelled datasets using self-supervised learning methods, which is generalizable to a wide range of downstream tasks via fine-tuning.
+For example, GPT-3 <d-cite key='GPT-3'></d-cite> has been successfully commercialized as a powerful text generation application.
 Vision transformer <d-cite key="ViT"></d-cite> has been widely used in computer vision tasks such as object detection <d-cite key="ViT-object-detection"></d-cite> and medical analysis <d-cite key="ViT-medical-analysis"></d-cite>.
 BLIP <d-cite key="BLIP"></d-cite> is a vision-language pre-trained model that can perform many vision-language tasks such as the visual question answering task <d-cite key="VQA"></d-cite>.
 CLAP <d-cite key="CLAP"></d-cite> is a language-audio pre-trained model that can be used for understanding the pair of texts and audio.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">